whaleal/whaleal.github.io/en-docs/whaleal-platform/01-whaleal-overview/01-whaleal-architecture.md

 # Whaleal Architecture

-Whaleal Platform (WAP) is an intelligent operation, maintenance and hosting platform that provides real-time monitoring and management of your MongoDB services 7*24 hours a day.
+Whaleal Platform (WAP) is an intelligent operation, maintenance and hosting platform that provides real-time monitoring and management of your MongoDB services.

 ![01-WhalealArchitecture](../../images/whaleal-platform-Images/01-whaleal-overview/01-whaleal-architecture/01-whaleal-architecture.png)